-A partner in the Corporate Department, Neil Goldman is a member of the Mergers and Acquisitions Group and the Private Equity Group.
+A partner in the Corporate Department, Neil Goldman is a member of the Mergers & Acquisitions Group and the Private Equity Group.
 Neil has extensive experience with public and private company transactions, including private equity investments, mergers and acquisitions, divestitures, restructuring transactions and joint ventures.
-Neil is recognized in The Legal 500 for his work on "private equity buyouts" and “mega-deal” mergers, acquisitions and buyouts.
+Neil is recognized as a recommended lawyer by The Legal 500 for his work on private equity buyouts and mega-deal mergers, acquisitions and buyouts.

 Significant private equity representations include:

 - in various investments, including Adyen, Aimbridge Hospitality Holdings, Airbnb, Alignment Healthcare, AppDynamics, Authentic Brands Group, Avant, Barteca Holdings, Chime, Facebook, Mi9 Retail, Opendoor, Peixe Urbano, Qualicorp Group, Red Ventures, Seismic Software, SigFig, SnapAV, Sonendo, Uber and XP Investimentos;

 - portfolio company Authentic Brands Group in its $110 million acquisition of Sports Illustrated from Meredith Corporation;

 - portfolio company Too Faced Cosmetics in its $1.45 billion sale to The Estée Lauder Companies;

 - portfolio company Aperture New Holdings (OptionsHouse) in its $725 million sale to E*TRADE Financial;